 Watson Rotating Dumbbells

 A great way to save some money and space, adjustable dumbbells are a great addition to a home gym.
-Powerblock carries three types of adjustable dumbbells that we’ve reviewed - Pro, Sport, and Elite.
+Check out the Powerblock adjustable dumbbells that I have reviewed – Pro, Sport, and Elite.
 The differences between the three are how much weight they can adjust to (Sport and Elite go up to 50, whereas the commercial Pro model can expand to 175lbs ) and also the length of each dumbbell.
 It is interesting to note you can buy expansions for the Sport and Elite models, but they cost an additional $129-149 depending on the model.
 From personal experience, these dumbbells are great, but can be annoying to adjust (sometimes the adjustment lever “sticks” or won’t sit right) and they can feel a bit clunky.
 They are also a bit bulky for smaller lifters/smaller hands, but overall, are a great money/space saver.

 Fully customizable, loadable dumbbells are the cheapest option for most.
 These are essentially mini barbells with shorter Olympic sleeves and can use the same weight plates you use on your barbell.